GSA/piv-guides/pages/locally-trusted-ocsp.md

 ##Prerequisites
 ####Required
- - A CA to issue OCSP responder certificates
+ - A locally trusted CA to issue OCSP responder certificates
  - Windows 2012 R2 server

+Owing to its' limited, local only, scope and sepcial requirements on its' content, it is recommended that a new, dedicated Root CA be used for issuing the locally trusted responder certificates.
+Some additional details can be found in the procedures below and in [Appendix 2 - Using Microsoft CA as the self signed root](#Appendix-2---Using-Microsoft-CA-as-the-self-signed-root-1)

 ####Recommended:
  - Hardware Security Module (HSM)
  - Certificate Policy (CP) and Certification Practices Statement (CPS):  Documented security policies and procedures for deployment and operation OCSP responder certificate issuing CA and the OCSP responder(s).
 	 - Recommend leveraging one or more relevant CP(s) published by a CA(s) you rely on for requirements.

-> <i class="icon-info"></i>  CA installation, HSM configuration, and policy documents are not covered in this document.
+> <i class="icon-info"></i>  CA installation, HSM configuration, and policy documents are not covered in detail by this document.

 Before you begin, it is recommended that you review the [Implementing an OCSP responder](https://blogs.technet.microsoft.com/askds/2009/06/24/implementing-an-ocsp-responder-part-i-introducing-ocsp/) series on Microsoft TechNet.
 These documents include supporting information that has been omitted from this document.

-##Locally Trusted Microsoft OCSP Responder
+##Install Microsoft OCSP Responder
 Microsoft Windows Server 2012 R2 was chosen for inclusion in this document because it is generally available across Federal agencies.
 Please note that other products may be configured to provide locally trusted service and until such time as additional guidance is available you are encouraged to speak directly with these product vendors regarding configuration.

-###Installation
+###Software Installation
 Before beginning the installation, ensure your server is named and joined to the appropriate domain.
 Changing the server name or domain after installation can corrupt the configuration.
 Your server will also need outbound Internet access to download remote CRLs.
 In most cases, CRLs are available over HTTP/80.

 Use the *Add Roles and Features Wizard* to add the *Active Directory Certificate Services* (ADCS) role to Windows 2012 R2.